manjureddy7/jatayu/readme.md

 Did you ever tried setting up your own `react` environment without `create-react-app` ?
 Then you know the pain behind it.
 Adding testing support or webpack or typescript will just increases that pain. 😪

 `JATAYU` is that pain killer 💊.
-If you want to have custom setup for your react web app or component library without the need of CRA or it's alternatives, `JATAYU` to the rescue. 🥳
+If you want to have custom template setup for your react web app or component library without the need of CRA or it's alternatives, `JATAYU` to the rescue. 🥳

 We provide you the skeleton template structure and sky is the limit for it's tuning.